begin where you are…

 Anti-Racism & BIPOC-Ally Statement

 As a White therapist and human, it is my mission and duty to diligently use my privilege to cultivate not only an anti-racist practice, but to actively work toward dismantling the systemic, institutional, and structural discrimination and disempowerment of BIPOC individuals.
 I am an advocate, ally, and voice for racial justice and equity for all my clients and humans alike.
 I am imperfect and always learning.
-This work around cultural humility and competency is ongoing and a top priority as a clinician.
+My work around cultural humility and competency is ongoing and a top priority as a clinician.

 unsplash-image-vnpTRdmtQ30.jpg